 - Municipalities will need to adopt, by resolution, an operating budget and a capital budget for the fiscal year on or before March 31, 2018;

-- Enumeration and voters list must be prepared by municipalities no later than July 30, 2018;
+- A voters' list must be prepared by municipalities no later than July 30, 2018;

 - Municipalities will need to have their election procedures in place;